finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

             var start = 56;  // int? | When paginating, skip this number of results. (optional) var limit = 56;  // int? | When paginating, limit the results to this number. (optional) var filter = filter_example;  // string | Expression to filter the result set.
 Defaults to filtering out inactive instruments               (that is, those that have been deleted).
-For more information about filtering results,               see https://support.lusid.com/knowledgebase/article/KA-01914. (optional)  (default to "State eq 'Active'") var instrumentPropertyKeys = new List<string>(); // List<string> | A list of property keys from the 'Instrument' domain to decorate onto               instruments.
+For more information about filtering results,               see https://support.lusid.com/knowledgebase/article/KA-01914. (optional)  (default to "State eq 'Active'") var instrumentPropertyKeys = new List<string>(); // List<string> | A list of property keys from the 'Instrument' domain to decorate onto               instruments, or from any domain that supports relationships to decorate onto related entities.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name'. (optional) var scope = scope_example;  // string | The scope in which the instrument lies.
-When not supplied the scope is 'default'. (optional)  (default to "default")
+When not supplied the scope is 'default'. (optional)  (default to "default") var relationshipDefinitionIds = new List<string>(); // List<string> | A list of relationship definitions that are used to decorate related entities               onto each instrument in the response.
+These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. (optional)

             try
             {
                 // ListInstruments: List instruments
-                PagedResourceListOfInstrument result = apiInstance.ListInstruments(asAt, effectiveAt, page, sortBy, start, limit, filter, instrumentPropertyKeys, scope);
+                PagedResourceListOfInstrument result = apiInstance.ListInstruments(asAt, effectiveAt, page, sortBy, start, limit, filter, instrumentPropertyKeys, scope, relationshipDefinitionIds);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)